auth0/docs/articles/connections/social/docomo.md

 ## Prerequisites

-Before connecting your Auth0 app to Docomo dAccount, you must have an account on the [dAccount Connect Portal](https://dac-g.apl01.spmode.ne.jp/VIEW_OC01/GOCA00004/).
+Before connecting your Auth0 app to Docomo dAccount, you must have a [dAccount Connect Portal](https://dac-g.apl01.spmode.ne.jp/VIEW_OC01/GOCA00004/) account.

 ## Steps

-To connect your app to Shopify, you will:
+To connect your app to Docomo dAccount, you will:

 1. [Set up your app in Docomo dAccount](#set-up-your-app-in-docomo-daccount)
 2. [Create and enable a connection in Auth0](#create-and-enable-a-connection-in-auth0)
 3. [Test the connection](#test-the-connection)

-### Set up your app on Docomo dAccount
+### Set up your app in Docomo dAccount

-1. Log in into your [dAccount Connect Portal](https://dac-g.apl01.spmode.ne.jp/VIEW_OC01/GOCA00004/), and click on the **RP site information management (RPサイト情報管理画面)** link on the side navigation.
+1. Log in to the [dAccount Connect Portal](https://dac-g.apl01.spmode.ne.jp/VIEW_OC01/GOCA00004/) and click on the **RP site information management (RPサイト情報管理画面)** link on the side navigation.

 2. Click the **Add new RP site info (新規RPサイト情報追加)** button to add a new service.